69 Elegant Backyard Ideas for a Luxe Outdoor Space

 If I had to pick one thing to make it better, I’d add a light at the bottom of the sculpture.
 Just a little spotlight could totally transform it into a work of art in the dark.

-Elevated Wooden Decks With Chic Furnishings
+Chic Furniture for Elevated Wooden Decks

 When you add some height to your backyard, it not only looks classy but also gives it more depth.
 I really enjoy how you can create separate cozy spots or dining areas with awesome views by building raised wooden decks.
 A well-made deck will definitely draw eyes and make the perfect backdrop for stylish decorations.